-Masthead offers a wide range of services to all Accountable and Reporting Institutions including FICA training for your employees, hands-on assistance with the implementation of FICA requirements in your business and support services when preparing for a FIC Inspection.
+Masthead offers a wide range of FICA compliance services to all Accountable Institutions which includes FICA training for your employees, hands-on assistance with the implementation of FICA requirements in your business and support services when preparing for a FIC Inspection.

 FICA is an abbreviation for the Financial Intelligence Centre Act 38 of 2001 (as amended).
 The Act was instituted in order to fight financial crime such as money laundering, fraud, tax evasion, terrorist financing activities and identity theft.
 The Act was amended in 2017 to bring South Africa in line with international standards set by the Financial Action Task Force in combating money laundering and the financing of terrorism.

 On 19 June 2020, the proposed amendments to Schedules 1, 2 and 3 of the Financial Intelligence Centre Act (FICA) were published for public comment.
 The proposed amendments seek to align FICA with the current International Standards of the Financial Action Task Force (FATF) and recent legislative amendments.

 The provisions are yet to come into effect; however, it is not too early to prepare so that you comply with the obligations of the amendments to FICA.